-Anyone who has ever wandered into a wine cellar for a barrel tasting remembers the charm.
-The dim light, the glass pipette, the swirling and spitting, and the privilege of witnessing something magical in the making.
+Anyone who has ever climbed down into a wine cellar for a barrel tasting remembers the charm: the dim light, the glass ‘pipette’, the swirling and spitting, the privilege of witnessing something coming-to-be.

 A WALK DOWN BARREL LANE…